akharrou/42-Silicon-Valley/README.md

 ## Overview

-Repository containing all the work I have been doing during the 42 program.
+Repository containing all the work I have been doing during my stay at [42 Silicon Valley](https://www.42.us.org/).

 ## Download